Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Deterministic parameters

 \subsection{Exports}

-Reference values for drug exports of vincristine $(e_k$,$e_k^{c_1})$ by volume and per country were constructed as follows: first, using the \citeSupp{s-UNComtradeDatabase2019} and considering HS code 300449 - medicaments containing alkaloids or derivatives, we calculated the percentage of participation of every country in the international trade.
+Reference values for drug exports of vincristine $(e_k^{F^\prime}$,$e_k^{F})$ by volume and per country were constructed as follows: first, using the \citeSupp{s-UNComtradeDatabase2019} and considering HS code 300449 - medicaments containing alkaloids or derivatives, we calculated the percentage of participation of every country in the international trade.
 Note that vincristine is a vinca alkaloid \citepSupp{s-Dhyani2022}.
-Second, we defined the total global trade of vincristine using the global prevalence of the cancers mentioned previously (from the International Agency for Research on Cancer website) and following the same procedure implemented to get the mean demand.
-Finally, we multiply the participation percentage of each country in the international trade by the total exports.
+Second, we defined the total global trade of vincristine using the global prevalence of the cancers mentioned previously (from the International Agency for Research on Cancer website \citepSupp{s-IARC-WHO2020}) and following the same procedure implemented to get the mean demand.
+We multiply the participation percentage of each country in the international trade by the total exports to get the total volume of exports of country $k$ $(e_k^{F^\prime}+e_k^{F})$.
+Finally, we set the proportion of exports to allies and non-allies of each country consistently with the proportion of US exports to allies and non-allies (estimated from \citeSupp{s-UNComtradeDatabase2019}); particularly, we assumed that country $k$ provides 0.1\% of their total export to each allied country.